franzbu/WinHammer.spoon/README.md

 <img src="https://github.com/franzbu/WinHammer.spoon/blob/main/doc/demo2.gif" />

+As spaces are an additional but not essential feature of elaborate operating systems such as macOS, so are spaces an additional but not essential feature of WinHammer.
+WinHammer can perfectly be used for managing your windows on your one space, i.e., your screen.
+Should you be a seasoned spaces user or want to give this feature a try, have a look at 'Advanced Features' below.

-## Installation
+## Installation of WinHammer

 WinHammer requires [Hammerspoon](https://www.hammerspoon.org/) to be installed and running.

 To install WinHammer, after downloading and unzipping, move the folder to ~/.hammerspoon/Spoons and make sure the name of the folder is 'WinHammer.spoon'.

-Alternatively, you can simply paste the following line into a terminal window and execute it:
+Alternatively, you can simply execute the following line from a terminal window:

 ```lua